Guinea opposition says it will return to election talks

-Parliamentary polls are a final step in Guinea's transition to civilian rule after a 2008 military putsch, but they have been repeatedly delayed due to opposition complaints about how they are being organized.
+Parliamentary polls are a final step in Guinea's transition to civilian rule after a 2008 military putsch, but they have been repeatedly delayed due to opposition complaints about how they are being organised.

 He said the government had agreed to suspend the work of the electoral commission during the negotiations and to release some opposition supporters detained in a recent rash of deadly street protests against the polls.